lkodinsson/MARS/Basic/PHB.md

 # Advancing a Character

 As you play the game your character will acquire experience points.
 As a baseline each character receives 3 experience points at the end of every game session.
 For each player that met their character's goals during that session, all players receive an additional 2 experience points.
 This bonus stacks for each player that met their goals.
 Additionally, if a major goal of the campaign is met then each player receives a bonus 3 experience points.
 These points can be spent to improve your character's stats and skills, and to acquire new abilities.
 The cost to improve your stats and skills depend on what your current dice step is.
-Talents can be acquired at varying costs dependent on the specific talent.

 ##### Table: Primary Stat Steps & Cost
 | Step Cost | Total Cost | Roll Value | Step Name |